CDCgov/ww-inference-model/README.md

-# wwinference: joint inference and forecasting from wastewater and epidemiological indicators
+# `wwinference`: joint inference and forecasting from wastewater and epidemiological indicators

 ## Overview